A Better Tomorrow: Box office

 A Better Tomorrow was released in Hong Kong on 2 August 1986.
 First shown at a midnight sneak preview, its initial screening received an extremely positive audience reception.
 Woo recalled that "the people went crazy" while watching the film, and Chow noted that "there was shouting and clapping of hands, which is not something that happens in Hong Kong movies."
 The film went on to become the number one movie of 1986, grossing during its exhibition.
 While the average theatrical run in Hong Kong is normally brief, lasting one to three weeks depending on a film's popularity, A Better Tomorrow ran for a then-unheard of sixty-one days in theatres.

 The film's release was rolled out across Asia over the course of the year.
 In Taiwan, it was released on 8 August 1986, selling 249,468 tickets across 128 screens until its last showing on 31 December of that year.
 It would gross during its theatrical run, placing seventh at the Taiwanese box office of 1986.
 First shown in South Korea on 23 May 1987 with Mandarin dubbing, A Better Tomorrow was not initially a big success there, selling less than 100,000 tickets during its initial run.
-However, it grew a sizeable cult following after it began screening in smaller second-run theatres, selling 126,156,260 tickets cumulatively (Note: This citation links to a dynamic web page.
-As such, results for A Better Tomorrow will be displayed by entering its Korean title, 영웅본색, in the search bar labeled '영화명' (movie name) and clicking the '조회' (search) button.) and paving the way for the sequel's mainstream success in the country.
+However, it grew a sizeable cult following after it began screening in smaller second-run theatres, paving the way for the sequel's mainstream success in the country.
 This particular run was notable, given that the popularity of Hong Kong films in Korea had diminished during the 1980s.
+According to electronic ticket tracking performed by the Korean Film Council beginning in 2011, additional screenings of the film have since garnered over 23,000 admissions, and earned cumulatively.
+(Note: This citation links to a dynamic web page.
+As such, results for A Better Tomorrow will be displayed by entering its Korean title, 영웅본색, in the search bar labeled '영화명' (movie name) and clicking the '조회' (search) button.)